RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Related Work

 In addition to traditional supervised learning, semi-supervised, unsupervised, and incremental learning approaches are proposed to further advance radar target detection.
-Wang \textit{et al.}~\cite{wang2023maritime} propose a self-evolving framework for maritime radar target detection using semi-supervised learning, which enhances detection performance through unsupervised sample selection, data augmentation, and model optimization.
+Wang \textit{et al.}~\cite{wang2023maritime} propose a self-evolving framework for marine radar target detection, which enhances detection performance in unknown environment through pseudo-labels generation, data augmentation, and model fine-tuning.
 Xia \textit{et al.}~\cite{xia2023target} introduce an unsupervised contrastive learning framework that learns discriminative representations between targets and clutter from unlabeled data.
 Wang \textit{et al.}~\cite{wang2024self} propose an incremental learning-based target detection method, which can continuously adapt the NN model in real time according to environmental changes.
 These methods provide compelling evidence that deep learning can significantly enhance detection performance without the need for explicit mathematical modeling.
-However, it is important to recognize certain limitations inherent in these methods.
-Current methods rely on relatively small NN models, which possess limited feature recognition capabilities and are highly sensitive to environmental variations.
+Despite their initial promise, these methods are inherently constrained by their dependence on relatively compact neural networks.
+Such models exhibit limited representational capacity, which hinders their ability to learn complex, high-dimensional feature representations.
+Consequently, they are particularly susceptible to performance degradation in the face of diverse and nonstationary environmental conditions.
+These challenges motivate us to first explore the use of PLMs for radar target detection.